by Diane Spicer

 That's because they're made of durable material, lightweight and breathable, and they stand up to abrasions and moisture in an amazing fashion!

-However, lately I've had my eye of women's gaiters, like these.
+However, lately I've had my eye of women's gaiters, like this pair.

 There are also really short versions, for hiking in dusty terrain without creating unnecessary heat on your legs.
 These are appealing, don't you think?